![]() |

 The solution devised uses four motors: a rewind motor, an unwind motor, auxiliary station and a master motor running in speed control.
 The rewind and auxillary station Inverters are connected to the three-phase 400V power supply, while the other two Inverters are connected to the DC Bus of each of these Inverters.
 This allows the continuous regenerative energy from the unwind sections to be used in the motoring inverters.
 It also means the regenerated energy can be recovered, reducing energy costs.

-- Energy efficient hand dryer is fast operator
+- Energy efficient dryer

 - The right solution for almost any application